Many homeowners have homes with asphalt shingle roof coverings with streaks- i.e., lighter here, darker there.

 Algae are everywhere in our natural environment.
 Algae feed on limestone filler contained in asphalt roof shingles.
 If you live in a humid area of the country, you’ve probably seen unsightly dark streaks on asphalt shingle roofs.
 Though often attributed to an accumulation of dirt, defective shingles, mold, or mildew, the most common culprit is actually a blue-green algae known as Gloeocapsa Magma that is spread by airborne spores.

 For the many homeowners who want to return the roof to its original color, there are two methods for dealing with a stained roof.

 Removal – Make Algae A Thing Of The Past

 There are two methods for removing algae stains: chemicals and metal strips.

 - Chemicals – The first method for removing algae is to apply homemade or store-bought chemical solutions.

 - Bad – Algae eventually returns.

-- You – You’ll like this approach if you’re impulsive or require instant gratification.
+- You – You’ll like this approach if you’re looking for a quick-fix or want instant results.

 - Metal Strips – The second method for removing algae involves installation of metal strips to the ridges of the roof.
 Rainwater over the strips carries metal ions down the roof slope; the ions act as a biocide and remove algae over time.